tylerlam1/SENG_Notes/Fourth Year Summer/ECON209/Class_Notes.md

 - People are rational.
 We have the ability to reason, and gather all relevant information.
 They should be able to determine if the marginal benefit outweighs the marginal cost.
 - People Respond to Incentives.
 This could include money, food, finding a mate, or protecting their young.
 - People make decisions on the margin.

+Here are examples of irrational behavior:
+- Measuring costs and benefits as proportions rather than absolute value (i.e. Thinking that $25 off on a $1000 item is worth less than $25 off a $100 item)
+- Failure to ignore sunk costs (You should ignore money you've already lost)
+- Paying too much tax in order to get a big tax return. i.e. Thinking that winnings in a Casino are worth less than "normal" money
+- People are prone to mental accounting (spending your money recklessly after winning a lottery)
+- Jumping into a stock market because a neighbour recommended a stock

+Key Economic Question a society faces:
+1. What goods and services will be produced by society?
+Think about what people want.
+2. How will the goods and services be produced?
+3. Who will receive the goods and services produced?

+Market Failure - when the society fail to provide these services (like health care, firefighters) so the government provides them.

+The solution to the three economic problems described above depends on the economic system.
+For example, a right wing economy would have more privatized businesses.
+The left wing economies have more government-centralized services.

+Karl Marx is the founder of communism (command economy).
+He felt that capitalism cause unemployments (from the depressions).
+There were no "social nets" that creates huge amounts of unemployments.

+Adam Smith wrote *The Wealth of Nations* in 1776 that talked about capitalism and the free market.
+The idea is that the government would not interfere in the market.
+He said an "Invisible Hand" would guide the demand and production in the market.
+He said that for a free market system to work, you need to have a property rights system and a court system to enforce it (ie. Someone to ensure that you own something).